 It is possible that this animal was a close relative to the wild horse of Eurasia.
 Hippidion was approximately 1.4 m tall at shoulders – like a donkey.
-This species of horse has been found only in Southern Patagonia.
+This species of the horse has been found only in Southern Patagonia.

 Saber-toothed cat Smilodon populator